-- The uptake rate has remained static over the past years with Belfast seeing a slight drop in uptake over the past two years and Castlereagh above the NI percentage.
+- The uptake rate has remained static over the past years with Belfast and Castlereagh above the NI Percentage of 94%.

 (Please Note: The above percentages are based on mid year estimates of the averages of 3 and 4 year olds.)